 Our e-commerce business is an important element of our brand and relationship with our customers, and we expect it to continue to grow.
-In 2018, we launched a redesign of our website and significantly enhanced the online shopping experience for our customers.
-While e-commerce has been a rapidly growing sales channel and an increasing source of competition in our industry, sales from our e-commerce channel are not yet material to our operations.
+In 2021, we migrated our website to a new cloud platform with autoscaling capability, significantly increasing capacity and efficiency.
+E-commerce continues to be a rapidly growing sales channel for our business and an increasing source of competition in our industry.
 If we are unable to continue to successfully develop and maintain our omni-channel platform, we may not be able to compete effectively and our sales and profitability may be adversely affected.
 Our future success could also be adversely affected if we are unable to identify and capitalize on retail trends, including technology, e-commerce and other process efficiencies to gain market share and better service our customers.

 In addition, many of our competitors already have e-commerce businesses that are substantially larger and more developed than ours, which places us at a competitive disadvantage.
-There are also regulatory restrictions on the sale of a portion of our product offerings, such as ammunition, certain cutlery, firearms, propane and reloading powder.
+There are also regulatory restrictions on the online sale of a portion of our product offerings, such as ammunition, certain cutlery, firearms, propane and reloading powder.
 If we are unable to expand our e-commerce business, our growth plans will suffer and the price of our common stock could decline.